 Keep downloads on one phone and one tablet or laptop.
 Fewer switches mean fewer blocks and faster troubleshooting if errors appear.

-Note: Use StreamFab Netflix Downloader to save shows as MP4/MKV for flexible offline viewing.
+Note: You can use StreamFab Netflix Downloader to help organize and keep copies of shows you can already watch with your own Netflix account for flexible offline viewing during your valid subscription.
 Always follow local laws and respect content licenses.

 Download movies and TV shows in 1080P from all Netflix regional sites with HDR10 or Dolby Vision and Atmos/EAC3 5.1 audio.

-This message means you have hit the download limit for your device or Netflix plan.
-To fix it, you can wait for the limit to reset or switch to an ad-free plan that allows more downloads.
-Another remedy is to use a tool like StreamFab Netflix Downloader.
-StreamFab lets you convert Netflix to MP4 files without limits, so you can watch them offline anytime.
+You’ll see this message if you’ve hit the download limit for your device or Netflix plan.
+To resolve it, you could either wait for the limit to reset, or maybe switch up to an ad-free plan with more downloads.
+Some people also use tools like StreamFab Netflix Downloader, which can convert Netflix to MP4 for personal offline use.
+Just remember to stay within your subscription and local laws.

 Device counts for downloads vary by plan: Basic (1), Standard (2), and Premium (4).
-If you hit device limits, remove unused phones or tablets in your account settings.
+If you hit device limits, delete unused phones or tablets in your account settings.

 Your ultimate choice to download videos from Netflix, Amazon Prime, Hulu, YouTube and other sites.